What is gynecomastia?

 - Anabolic steroids

-In most cases, no treatment is needed.
-Your doctor will probably want to check the size of your breast tissue every few months.
-In 90% of teenage boys, gynecomastia goes away in less than 3 years.
+In most cases, treatment is not needed.
+Your doctor may want to check the size of your breast tissue every few months.

-- Do I have a disease that is causing the breasts?
+- Do I have a health condition or disease that is causing enlarged breasts?

 - Should I be tested for breast cancer?